openshift/training/beta-2-setup.md

     osc process -f frontend-template.json > frontend-config.json

-**Note:** If you are using a different domain, you will need to edit the route.
+**Note:** If you are using a different domain, you will need to edit the route before running `create`.

 In the config, you will see that a DB password and other parameters have been generated (remember the template and parameter info from earlier?).